 The symptoms of several pain disorders are similar to those of trigeminal neuralgia.
 Temporal tendinitis involves cheek pain and tooth sensitivity, as well as headaches and neck and shoulder pain.
 This condition is called a "migraine mimic" because its symptoms are similar to those of a migraine.
 Ernest syndrome is an injury of the styomandubular ligament, which connects the base of the skull with the lower jaw, producing pain in areas of the face, head and neck.
 Occipital neuralgia involves pain in the front and back of the head that sometimes extends into the facial region.

-Magnetic resonance imaging (MRI) can detect if a tumor or multiple sclerosis is irritating the trigeminal nerve.
-However, unless a tumor or multiple sclerosis is the cause, imaging of the brain will seldom reveal the precise reason why the nerve is being irritated.
+Magnetic resonance imaging (MRI) can detect if a tumor or MS is irritating the trigeminal nerve.
+However, unless a tumor or MS is the cause, imaging of the brain will seldom reveal the precise reason why the nerve is being irritated.
 The vessel next to the nerve root is difficult to see even on a high-quality MRI.
 Tests can help rule out other causes of facial disorders.
 Trigeminal neuralgia usually is diagnosed based on the description of the symptoms provided by the patient.

 There are several effective ways to alleviate the pain, including a variety of medications.